nicolaprezza/Re-Pair/README.md

 ### Description

-This code computes the Re-Pair grammar of a input ASCII file using roughly (2n + eps) * log n bits of RAM during execution, where eps>0 is a small constant.
+This code computes the Re-Pair grammar of a input ASCII file using roughly 6n Bytes of RAM during execution, where n is the file length.
 Running time is linear.

 ### Download